 St. Louis, MO

-Home ► Personal Injury Lawyer – All of your Legal Questions Answered ► Do I Qualify to Participate in a Bad Drug Lawsuit? ► Onfi Lawyer – Onfi Stevens Johnson Syndrome Updates
+Home ► Personal Injury Lawsuit – All of your Legal Questions Answered ► Do I Qualify to Participate in a Bad Drug Lawsuit? ► Onfi Lawyer – Onfi Stevens Johnson Syndrome Updates

 Onfi is a prescription drug used, in conjunction with other medications, to treat Lennox-Gaustaut Syndrome, a severe form of childhood epilepsy that can cause developmental and behavioral issues.
 Clobazam, the main ingredient used in Onfi, is thought to affect the neurotransmitters, or other substances, in the brain that control how the brain cells communicate.